R-Yadav123/Annual-Report-Submission-/README.md

 In this website, I used an image scroll view with a "button to the top" along with a navigation bar.
 Moreover, images, pictures, and various features are included in this website.

-Thsi website was fully coded in HTML and CSS.
+This website was fully coded in HTML and CSS.